Announcing Duplicator WP-CLI Commands (And How They Speed Up Backups)

 Here are some benefits of using Google Cloud as a backup solution:

-For more storage, you’ll pay as little as $.0012 per GB per month.
+After you run out of free credits, Google Cloud storage starts at $.0012 per GB per month.
 Unlike options like Wasabi or Backblaze B2, there are extra network egress and retrieval fees.

 Now, let’s show you how to back up your WordPress site to Google Cloud!